OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 You can identify the types easily in the code editor as it appears distinctly usually in a different color.
 The color `:` usually precedes the type declaration.

 Writing types can be optional in TypeScript, because type inference allows you to get a lot of power without writing additional code.
 For the most part TypeScript language is good at inferring the types of variables.
-However, in certain cases, Office Script will require the type declarations be explicitly defined if the language is unable to clearly identify the type.
+However, in certain cases, Office Scripts will require the type declarations be explicitly defined if the language is unable to clearly identify the type.
 Also, explicit or implicit `any` is not allowed in Office Script.
 More on that below.

 #### Type assertion (overriding the type)